michail-tzoufras/LendingAtlas/README.md

 ## Running the code:

+### Data
+Data originate from <a href="https://www.kiva.org"> kiva.org </a>, which provides micro-loan <a href="https://build.kiva.org/docs/data/snapshots"> data snapshots </a> at its website.
+However, kiva snapshots no longer include repayment status, only funded/expired information, and this had to be scraped and merged into the kiva dataset.
+A processed dataset, where loans are either fully paid or defaulted upon, is included under `/data/processed/processed_kiva_data.csv.zip`.
+This file need to be uncompressed prior to running the code.
+The original kiva files and the preprocessed versions are omitted.
+Functions that can be used to generate the processed files starting from the "data snapshots" are available under `/src/utilities.py`.

 ### Requisites
 The code was developed on Python 3.7 and requires the following libraries:
 - scikit-learn